This article has links to products and services we love, which we may make commission from.

 On a budget?
 We’ll show you where to find the cheapest afternoon teas in Edinburgh which don’t skimp on service or quality.

 Hotels With Afternoon Tea In Edinburgh

-No stranger to the top hotels lists in Edinburgh, an afternoon tea at The Balmoral’s Palm Court is a big foodie bucket list.
+No stranger to the top hotel lists in Edinburgh, an afternoon tea at The Balmoral’s Palm Court is a big foodie bucket list.

 Palm Court is the room across from the main entrance of The Balmoral, next to the reception desk.

-This light room has its huge glass dome to thank for its ambiance and palm trees for its name.
+This airy room has its huge glass dome to thank for its ambiance and palm trees for its name.

 A chandler hangs from the roof and champagne afternoon tea packages are on offer.